15E601/RDFBones-O/docs/index.rst

 ‘Study design execution’ consists of a sequence of processes that have input and output objects in a way that the output of the previous is the input to the following.
-The ‘specimen collection process’ selects human remains from a collection of material for investigation.
-The selected material is then referred to as ‘specimens’.
+The ’specimen collection process’ selects human remains from a collection of material for investigation.
+The selected material is then referred to as ’specimens’.
 Specimens can be further processed, e. g. if samples are taken or thin sections produced.
 Specimens are subjected to a number of assays, e. g. structured observations, measurements or analyses.
 The resulting data items are